TroelsMortensen/Groopr/README.md

 All strategies implement the same producer interface and return structurally valid partitions.
 Wish-aware strategies typically randomize once per composition so the Monte Carlo loop explores variety.

 The desktop app currently generates with **RoundRobin** (see below).
-Other strategies are available in Logic and in the benchmark project.
+The Blazor web app uses the same producer.
+Other strategies are available in Logic and tested in the benchmark project.
 Polish uses **HillClimbing** on the retained top list only.

 ### Baseline